 Sometimes, you just have to hit the road even though there isn't time for a decent road trip.
 And that was the case with us: We had a window of about seven days, which was prefect for what I would call a mini-road trip.
 Once we learned about Big Bend Brewing Company's planned celebration in Valentin...

-While camping at Cochiti Recreation Area (army corps of engineers campground) in Peña Blanca, New Mexico, about 35 minutes from Santa Fe, we visited Kasha-Katuwe Tent Rocks National Monument.
+While camping at the Cochiti Recreation Area (army corps of engineers campground) in Peña Blanca, New Mexico, about 35 minutes from Santa Fe, we visited Kasha-Katuwe Tent Rocks National Monument.
 Kasha-Katuwe Tent Rocks National Monument.
-Not knowing what to expect, we were pleasantly surprised by the r...
+Not knowing what to expect, we were pleasantly surprised by t...